-D-wing • 217/351-2229 • www.parkland.edu/sshs Paul Sarantakos, department chair Cindy Bales, administrative assistant Nancy Testory, faculty secretary
+D-wing • 217/351-2229 • www.parkland.edu/sshs Joseph Walwik, department chair Cindy Bales, administrative assistant

 Courses offered by the Social Sciences and Human Services department assist students in developing a thorough understanding and appreciation of humans in relation to their social environments.
 For students pursuing professions that emphasize the social sciences, choices encompass a wide variety of associate degree programs which teach students to extend human and social services to benefit others.